dgonz64/redux-form-auto/docs_src/translations.rst

 Translation
 -----------

-redux-form-auto uses internally a simple built-in translation system.
+redux-form-auto uses internally a simple better-than-nothing built-in translation system.
 This system and its translation tables can be replaced and even completely overridden.

 The translation strings are hierarchized following some pseudo-semantic rules::